 At that Mass, Priests should speak to the faithful about Divine Mercy, as the Lord requested through St Faustina – “On that day, Priests are to tell everyone about My Mercy” – so that we may be moved to sorrow for our sins and be properly disposed to receive the Lord worthily in Holy Communion.
-And in being properly disclosed in this way, we are reminded of our duty to “be merciful, as your Father in Heaven is merciful” – and of the Beatitude which tells us plainly that “blessed are the merciful, for they shall obtain mercy”.
+And in being properly disposed in this way, we are reminded of our duty to “be merciful, as your Father in Heaven is merciful” – and of the Beatitude which tells us plainly that “blessed are the merciful, for they shall obtain mercy”.

 Finally, the Image of the Most Merciful Jesus should be solemnly blessed and publicly venerated, as requested by the Lord to St Faustina –

 “I want the Image to be solemnly blessed on the first Sunday after Easter, and I want it to be venerated publicly so that every soul may know about it”.